BkrBkr/AuthCaptchaForJoomla/README.md

 **The captcha is not working and I can't login.**

 You can disable the plugin via the database.
 Please refer to the Joomla documentation or google.

+**The captcha is not working with my custom template**

+Please try the placeholder tag.
+If it's not working feel free to open an Issue.

 # Support